According to the European standard EN343, for materials and products to be considered waterproof they need to meet specific criteria.

 zips – these should be laminated or welded.

-The water-and wind-resistant soft shell material provides good protection from the dangerous wind chill effect, which results from air
+soft shell material provides perfect protection against the dangerous wind chill effect, due to the

 Breathability refers to the ability of a man-made fibre or natural fibre to release the body's own water vapor.

 Breathable fabrics allow for quick drying already during use and thus prevent both heat build-up from the body under the fabric